APSAGradHack/crunch/README.md

 ![Interactive Toplines with a Crunch Backend](images/yougov.png)

 "Editors" can upload their own survey data (e.g. from Qualtrics or Survey Monkey) as `.csv` or `.sav` (SPSS) files.
 See for example: <https://cces.gov.harvard.edu/explore>

+Note: We will add everyone as a Viewer by default, and give Editor access to the subteam focusing on Crunch.
+If you are an Editor, please do not add other users.

 Logging in to the APSA Grad Hackathon Dataset
 =============================================